ellaisys/aws-cognito/README.md

 In the simplest way you just go through your Auth Controllers and change namespaces from the traits which are currently implemented from Laravel.

-During the publishing process of our package you created a view which you will find under `Resources/views/vendor/black-bits/laravel-cognito-auth`.

 You can change structure to suit your needs.
 Please be aware of the @extend statement in the blade file to fit into your project structure.
 At the current state you need to have those 4 form fields defined in here.
 Those are `token`, `email`, `password`, `password_confirmation`.